 The film presents water use specifically Kim’s home and surrounding area.
 The film considers all actions relevant to the daily use of water.
 As she produced this film, Kim became aware of the following:

-Solitary in access and use, actions of accessing water are individually based in the west.
+Solitary in access and use, actions of accessing water are individually based.
 There are no visual clues or acknowledgment of where the water has come from or where the water goes once we have accessed what we need.
 The technical aspects of turning on taps and hoses, pushing buttons or turning dials, separates us from seeing the origins of the water source.
 In our daily actions, there is no thought given or strategy devised as to how we will use the amounts required for the day.
 Water is unlimited in our minds.

-As we travel to the land of the sub-Sahara, we immediately notice the collective forces required for the access, gathering and use of water.
+As we travel to lands in the sub-Sahara, we observe the collective force required for the access, gathering and use of water.
 It is not only clear where the water comes from, how the water is used is also planned with precision.
 Water from the creek is for one thing, while water from the well is for another.
 Different pails correspond with the different uses.
 There is daily discussion, in great detail, about the quantity of water needed and for what, who is responsible to facilitate the fetching and from where.
 There is also attention given to the time of travel and the time spent sitting in the line-ups.
-People there do not assume or expect there will be water tomorrow.
+It is not assumed nor expected there will be water tomorrow.

 In this project, Kim draws attention to the global issues of water consumption, protection, privatization, exploitation, governance and conservation.